RNsights/CDC-Syndication/README.md

 When you run this script it will create a table, CDC_Topics, with the id, topic title and a subscribe field set to 0.
 You'll need to set this field to 1 for each topic you want to subscribe to.
 Topic ids are unique, so if you run this script multiple times, the database will prevent you from adding duplicate topics to the table.

-### Generate a Table of Syndication Items and Pulling Subscriptions
+### Generate a Table of Syndication Items and Pull Subscriptions

-The second script uses the feedparser module (http://code.google.com/p/feedparser/) to parse the atom feeds available from the CDC Syndication Hub.
+The second script, syndication_subscriptions.py, uses the feedparser module (http://code.google.com/p/feedparser/) to parse the atom feeds available from the CDC Syndication Hub.
 Feedparser can also easily be installed using pip.

     $ pip install feedparser